Dangers of Lead in Drinking Water

 Lead in NZ drinking water – Otago region under investigation

 Two coastal towns in Otago hit the headlines in early 2021 as a dangerous amount of lead was found in their drinking water.
-At first, the authorities assumed it was a local problem (outdated pipes), but in February, it turned out that the issue already existed in their water reservoir¹.
+At first, the authorities assumed it was a local problem (outdated pipes).
+However, in February, it turned out that the issue already existed in their water reservoir¹.
 The maximum acceptable level for lead in drinking water is ten micrograms per litre.
-In this case, the level was forty times higher, and there was an acute danger to the health of residents in both communities².
+In this case, the level was forty times higher!
+Consequently, there was an acute danger to the health of residents in both communities².

 What is the danger of lead in drinking water?